We Don't Need Environmental Awareness, We Need Connection

 And then they go and vote for a party that will license that new oil field, block the solar farm, build the new road, destroy the ancient woodland and approve the new runway.

 We are suffering a crisis of effective communication, and a crisis of connection.
-This is why those thousands of educational content channels are enjoying meaningful victories, but still not moving the dial.

 The Earth is getting warmer, the weather is becoming more unstable, the sea levels are rising, the ice is melting, wildlife is disappearing, more land is being given over to animal farming, the microplastics are everywhere outside and inside us…

-There is no connection between what people feel when they watch a destructive wildfire or dying coral reef, and what they do when they stand in a polling booth at election time.
+There is no connection between what people feel when they watch a destructive wildfire or dying coral reef, and what they do when they stand in a booth at election time.

 Sure, there are other considerations when people cast their vote.
 But is anything bigger than the climate, nature and pollution emergency?
 Not when you consider how many lives are, and will be affected.